The Secret to Being 6x More Likely to Get Promoted

-The Secret Becoming 6x More Likely to Be Promoted: Mastermind Mentoring
+The Secret To Becoming 6x More Likely to Be Promoted

-If the thought of joining a new group feels intimidating or even a waste of time, you probably have legitimate concerns.
-It may be challenging to find a group that is the right fit for your budget, goals, or your values.
+Perhaps the thought of hiring a coach-mentor, joining a Mastermind group, or asking someone at work to be your mentor feels intimidating or even a waste of time.
+You probably have legitimate concerns.
+It may be challenging to find the right fit for your budget, goals, or your values.

 But with so many benefits it’s worth the leap.

-In addition to wanting to get promoted, the women in my groups focus on growing self respect and trusting their intuition (the antidote to burnout and lack of confidence).
+In addition to wanting to get promoted, the leaders in my co-mentoring groups focus on growing self-respect and trusting their intuition (the antidote to burnout and lack of confidence).

 3. Focus on Commitment

-When women are truly committed to go through the process, they absorb the shared information more easily.
-They also contribute to the collective intelligence we create together.
-The ladies who are involved in conversations, and in sharing value and understanding, are the ones who become celebrated experts.
+When you are truly committed to go through the process of mentoring, you will absorb the shared information more easily and contribute to the collective intelligence we create together.
+Those who are involved in conversations, and in sharing value and understanding, are the ones who become celebrated experts.

 4. Members Matter

-A mastermind group is only as good as its people—choose your partners carefully.
+A program or group for mentoring is only as good as its people—choose your partners carefully.
 It must be a win-win experience.
-Anyone in your mastermind group should not only be able to provide you with insightful feedback and advice but should also be able to benefit from your feedback.
+Anyone in your group should not only be able to provide you with insightful feedback and advice but should also be able to benefit from your feedback.

 5. Set a SMART Goal to Share at Every Meeting